tableflip/i18n-browserify/README.md

 The `data-i18n` magic is done at build time.
 A custom `118ify` transform is used with browserify to process the templates, translating the text content of the elements before handing over to the handlebars transform, that converts the html into a javascript function.
 As the translation happens before the templates are compiled, the standard handlebars variable substitution still works, even within phrases that are translated.

-As such these translations are done up-front, before deployment, creating languages specific app bundles, via browserify:
+As such these translations are done up-front, before deployment, creating language specific app bundles, via browserify:

 ```sh
 "bundle_es": "browserify app.js -o dist/es/bundle.js -t [ ./i18n/i18ify.js --lang es ] -t hbsfy",